cwwang1979/IMASSL_CytoandCellBlock_PL/README.md

-# Interpretable Multi-stage Attention DL Network to Predict Malignancy in Cell Blocks and Cytological Smears of Pleural Effusion
+# Interpretable Deep Learning to Predict Malignancy in Cell Blocks and Cytological Smears of Pleural Effusion
-In this study, we proposed an Interpretable Multi-stage Attention Deep Learning (IMADL) network to predict malignancy in cost-efficient cell blocks and cytological smears of pleural effusion from the Biobank of Tri-Service General Hospital, Taipei (TSGH).
+In this study, we proposed an Interpretable Multi-scale Attention DL with Self-Supervised Learning Feature Encoder (IMA-SSL) network to predict malignancy in cost-efficient cell blocks and cytological smears of pleural effusion from the Biobank of Tri-Service General Hospital, Taipei (TSGH).

 ## Associated Publications